conleyst/beautiful-jekyll/projects.md

 #### Predicting the Popularity of Mashable Articles

-This was a mini-project I did identify what made an article posted on Mashable "popular".
+This was a mini-project I did to identify what made an article posted on Mashable "popular".
 The full analysis can be found in the GitHub repository [here](https://github.com/conleyst/predicting-social-media-shares/blob/master/results/analysis.md).